noahehall/theBookOfNoah/web_technoligies/core/css/_css.md

       - e.g. when placing items evenly in a container, you let the available space of the layout determine how the items are placed
     - BOX ALIGNMENT - flexbox
       - aligning items within a box,
+  - use the picture element to offer alternative versions of an image for different displays/devices
+    - combine with at-rules

 # syntax